Product Name:

 Antibody Positive Control: The observed molecular mass of the processed target protein on SDS-PAGE gels is reported to be around 30-35 kDa.

-Scientific Background: CDK1 (CDC2) is a protein-serine/threonine kinase of the CMGC group and CDK family.
+Scientific Background: CDK1 (CDC2) is a 34 kDa protein-serine/threonine kinase of the CMGC group and CDK family.
 It plays an essential role in cell cycle control in eukaryotic cells by regulating the centrosome cycle, mitotic onset, G2-M phase transition, G1 progression, and G1-S phase transition through an association with various interphase cyclin proteins.
-Phosphorylation events at T14 or Y15 on the protein are inactivating, while phosphorylation at T161 is stimulatory.
-CDK1 appears to be a tumour requiring protein (TRP).
+Beyond mitosis, CDK1 regulates Golgi remodeling, vesicle transport, and is implicated in DNA damage checkpoints.
+Phosphorylation events at Thr-14 or Tyr-15 on CDK1 are inactivating, while phosphorylation at Thr-161 is stimulatory.
+It is activated by binding to cyclin B1, followed by activation via CDC25 phosphatase, which removes inhibitory phosphorylation from WEE1/MYT1 kinases.
+CDK1 phosphorylates over 200 proteins to trigger mitotic events like centrosome separation, nuclear envelope breakdown, and chromosome condensation.
+CDK1 is found in the nucleus, cytoplasm, centrosomes, and mitotic spindle.
+Human CDK1 shares approximately 63% amino-acid identity with yeast, allowing it to function across species.
 Gain-of-function mutations in the CDK1 gene have been linked to several forms of cancer, indicating an oncogenic role for the CDK1 protein.
 Cells transformed with the oncogene MYC undergo apoptosis when treated with small-molecule CDK1 inhibitors.
-Elevated expression of CDK1 has been reported as a diagnostic marker for cancer progression in esophageal adenocarcinoma, potentially reflecting the role of the CDK1 protein in tumourigenesis.
+Elevated expression of CDK1 has been reported as a diagnostic marker for cancer progression in esophageal adenocarcinoma, potentially reflecting the role of the CDK1 protein in tumorigenesis.
 CDK1 expression can be used as a prognostic indicator for early breast cancer.
 For example, breast cancer tumours with high expression of CDK1 are correlated with a significantly lower 5-year patient survival rate (66.
 9%) than tumours that have low levels of CDK1 expression (84.
 2%).
+This description may include information annotated by UniProt and/or Google AI.